realworldocaml/book/en/runtime-memory-layout.md

 - : float = 1.234
 ```

+The first thing we tested above was that a float array has the correct unboxed
+float array tag value (254).
+However, the next line tests a tuple of floating
-Notice that float tuples are *not* optimized in the same way as float records
+point values instead, which are *not* optimized in the same way and have the
-or arrays, and so they have the usual tuple tag value of `0`.
-Only records
+normal tuple tag value (0).

-and arrays can have the array optimization, and only if every single field is
+Only records and arrays can have the float array optimization, and for records
-a float.
+every single field must be a float.

 ## Variants and lists